-Tree Roots Are Drawn to Your Sewage Pipes
+Why Are Tree Roots Drawn To Your Sewage Pipes?

-The biggest threat from trees to your SEWER LATERAL is tree roots.
+The biggest threat from trees to your sewer lateral is tree roots.
 The roots sit deep in the ground, and they search for water.
 As the tree continues to grow, so will the roots.
-In fact, you can usually estimate how big the roots are by looking at the crown.
+You can usually estimate how big the roots are by looking at the crown.
 On average, the roots spread further than the diameter of the crown.

-Therefore, if you have tree branches hanging over your home, for example, you can expect the roots are also at least that long, which puts them close to your plumbing.
-Unfortunately, it’s not just random coincidence that tree roots grow into SEWER pipes.
-The roots are drawn to the pipes for the water they can provide, even if they don’t contain the cleanest water.
+Therefore, if you have tree branches hanging over your home, you can expect the roots are also at least that long.
+The length of those roots puts them close to your plumbing.
+Unfortunately, it’s not just a coincidence that tree roots grow into sewer pipes.
+The roots are drawn to the pipes for the water they can provide, even if they contain the cleanest water.

 If you have a newer sewage system, you probably don’t have much to worry about right now because plumbing pipes are durable.
-In fact, if they work well, and no sewage or water leaks, the tree roots may not ever find your pipes.
+However, if they work well and there are no sewage or water leaks, the tree roots may not find your lines.

-However, if your SEWER LINE is old, it may have cracks or leaks, which attract roots.
-Less durable materials or older materials are also more likely to be penetrated by the roots.
-In many cases, clay tile pipes and PVC pipes are commonly impacted.
+However, if your sewer line is old, it may have cracks or leaks, which attract roots.
+Less durable or older materials are also more likely to be penetrated by the roots.
+In many cases, the most commonly impacted are clay tile pipes and PVC pipes.

 There Are Signs for Which to Look